Winter is near, so you must take some extra precautions to keep your rental property in good working order.

 Here are our need-to-know winter maintenance tips for London landlords by Thomsons Property Maintenance team.

 It’s a good idea to send out a wintertime notice to your tenants about what to do in an emergency.
-If they lock their keys inside the apartment, lose electricity, or run out of hot water and you’re not there to sort it out, make sure to have a plan in place for how they should respond.
+If they lock their keys inside the apartment, lose electricity, or run out of hot water and you’re not there to sort it out, have a plan in place for how they should respond.
+It’s a good idea to send out a wintertime notice to your tenants about what to do in an emergency, or have this written into your tenancy agreement.
 This will help minimise your workload over the busy period and give your tenants peace of mind too.

 Consider: Property Management London

 Clean gutters and look for potential roofing issues

 Winter weather can bring roof damage with it, and you can get ahead of those problems by cleaning out the gutters and downspouts.
 Make sure all leaves, sticks, and other debris are out.
 This is also a good time to check the gutters and roof for signs of damage.
 You may only see small cracks or holes, and you’ll want to tackle these issues while they are small, before they become a lot bigger and more expensive.

 Top tip: Look for trees with branches close to the rental property.
 These may need to be trimmed back to ensure that a storm doesn’t pull down a branch on the roof and create a hole.

 Need help with repairs?
 Consider help and handyman services.

 The Christmas season brings a rise in thefts, so if your rental property comes with an alarm, make sure it’s in good working order.
 The best time to check alarms is right before winter sets in and brings with it all sorts of safety hazards.
 You want the alarms in good working order- not just for your tenants’ protection, but also to comply with building ordinances.